openwrt/openwrt/package/network/config/rtl931x-stack/README.md

 return a follower to standalone networking, disable stacking and reload or restart netifd explicitly.

+## Bridge offload

+Peer ports can join the same VLAN-aware bridge as local DSA ports.
+The driver programs VLAN membership, CIST state and device-aware isolation matrices on both switches.
+It also enables stack source learning while the distributed bridge exists.
+Local-to-remote, remote-to-local and remote-to-remote traffic can therefore remain in the RTL931x forwarding engines instead of traversing the leader CPU.

+This proof of concept deliberately supports a narrow bridge configuration:

+- one distributed bridge;
+- 802.1Q VLAN filtering enabled;
+- CIST only, with MST disabled;
+- multicast snooping disabled; and
+- default learning, flood and port-isolation flags.

+Set `option igmp_snooping '0'` explicitly on the bridge while testing.
+MDB offload, user-installed static FDB entries, non-default bridge-port flags, multiple distributed bridges and remote LAGs are not implemented yet.
+Dynamic unicast learning and unknown unicast, multicast and broadcast forwarding are offloaded.

+The hardware-offload change updates the private Device Talk protocol.
+Both members must run an image built from the same revision before enabling the stack.

 ## Diagnostic client

 The package installs `rtl931x-stack` for manual inspection and recovery.
 Run it